-If the value of the received power or the power loss falls below a specified limit, an event is triggered.
+If the value of the received power or the power loss falls below or exceeds the set limit values, an event is triggered.
+You can set limit values in two stages.
 In "Agent > Event Configuration", you can specify how the IE switch indicates the event.
 In "X-200 > Fault Mask", you can also specify whether or not an error should be signaled.

-Figure 5-36 Fiber Monitoring Protocol
+Figure 6-37 Fiber Monitoring Protocol